openownership/data-standard/docs/schema/guidance/dates-guidance.rst

 For example:

-* If an interest started in March 2022 but the exact day is not known the ``interest.startDate`` would be published as 2022-03-01
+* If an interest started in March 2022 but the exact day is not known ``interest.startDate`` would be published as 2022-03-01
-* If an interest started in 2022 but the exact month and day is not known the ``interest.startDate`` would be published as 2022-01-01
+* If an interest started in 2022 but the exact month and day is not known ``interest.startDate`` would be published as 2022-01-01

 Examples
 --------